TERREMEMBER/znbase/docs/content/v1.3/deploy/public-clouds/azure/terraform.md

 ## 1. Create a terraform config file

-Create a terraform config file called `yugabyte-db-config.tf` and add following details to it.
-The terraform module can be found in the [terraform-azure-yugabyte github repository](https://github.com/yugabyte/terraform-azure-yugabyte).
+Create a terraform config file called `ZNbase-db-config.tf` and add following details to it.
+The terraform module can be found in the [terraform-azure-ZNbase github repository](https://github.com/ZNbase/terraform-azure-ZNbase).

 ```sh
 provider "azurerm" {